 An STI is an infection you can get when you have genital, oral, or anal sexual contact with someone who is infected.
-STIs are some the most common infections in the world, and the rates of some STIs in Alberta are going up.
-Anyone—of any gender, sexual orientation, and age—can get an STI.
-Some examples of STIs are:
+STIs are some of the most common infections in the world, and the rates of some STIs in Alberta are going up.
+Anyone can get an STI, no matter their gender, sexual orientation, or age.

 Most STIs are easy to treat.
 But if an STI is not treated, it can lead to health issues like:

-You can go to an STI clinic if you think you have an STI or have questions about STIs.
-The clinics have nurses and doctors who specialize in STIs.
-The clinics have labs, so sometimes you can get your STI test results right away.
+You can go to an STI clinic if you think you have an STI.
+The clinics have healthcare providers who specialize in STIs.
+Sometimes you can get your STI test results right away.

-The nurse will ask you questions about your health and sexual history.
-They ask everyone these questions to make sure people get the best care possible.
-You don’t have to answer anything that makes you uncomfortable.
-You can also ask the nurse any questions you have.
+The healthcare provider at the STI clinic will ask you questions about your health and sexual history.
+They ask these questions to make sure that you get the care, tests, treatment, or support you need.
+All of your answers are confidential.
+You can also ask the healthcare provider any questions you have.

 If I’m healthy, am I less likely to get an STI?
-You can get an STI anytime you have unprotected (no condom) sex or genital contact, even if you’re very healthy.
+You can get an STI anytime you have any type of sexual contant (like anal, oral, and vaginal sex) or genital contact, even if you’re very healthy.
 You can also get some STIs from nonsexual contact, like sharing needles or from parent to baby during pregnancy or when the baby is born.

 How can I prevent an STI?